 Re-Figuration (Hubert Knoblauch/Martina Löw)

-The third theory tandem is formed by the two CRC sociologists and spokespersons Martina Löw and Hubert Knoblauch.
-This tandem is focusing on the topic of “re-figuration”, another key concept of the research center.
-Their tasks include the organization of internal conferences and plenums as well as the theoretical development of the research program for the second term.
+The third theory tandem was formed by the two CRC sociologists and spokespersons Martina Löw and Hubert Knoblauch.
+This tandem focuses on the topic of “refiguration”, a key concept of the research center.
+Their tasks include the organisation of internal conferences and plenums as well as the theoretical development of the research program for the second term.

 Theory Tandem 4 (2021)

 The fourth tandem consists of architect Philipp Misselwitz and sociologist Johanna Hoerning and attends to the overall topic of translocalization.
 It will also host the fourth annual conference of the CRC, which will be the closing event of CRC’s first phase.

 As an innovative format of science communication, the theory tandem has developed an engaging concept for the visual presentation of the CRC 1265’s project results in the form of a “visual reader” as well as an installation to be implemented in the context of the CRC fourth annual conference.
 These initiatives aim to familiarise a broader public with the research questions, hypotheses and results of the CRC through a close cooperation with graphic designers and artists.
 The resulting book “Räume in Veränderung.
 Ein visuelles Lesebuch” will be published by Jovis Verlag in September.